How to take IT end users out of the email signature management equation

 Other labor-saving features of the Exclaimer approach include:

-There’s still the capacity to securely ‘outsource’ control of certain email signature management elements to non-IT staff, but this is entirely the gift of IT personnel to control as they wish.
-For example, delegating control of professional email signature management templates to marketing leaders or allowing users to update their details into a database that the email signature management platform can use to complete fields in the email signature template.
+There’s still the capacity to securely ‘outsource’ control of certain email signature management elements to non-IT staff, but this is fully in the gift of IT personnel to control as they wish.
+For example, delegating control of professional email signature management templates to marketing leaders, or allowing users to update their personal details into a database that the email signature management platform can use to complete fields in the email signature template.